HDFGroup/vol-async/README.md

     > Edit "Makefile" by updating H5_DIR and ABT_DIR to the previously installed locations
     > make

-    Run the serial test
+    Run both the serial and parallel tests

-        > ./async_test_serial.exe
+        > make check

-    Run the parallel test
+    Run the serial tests only

-        > srun -n 2 ./async_test_parallel.exe
+        > make check_serial

+    May need to set the following environmental variable before running your application, e.g.:

+        > export LD_LIBRARY_PATH=VOL_DIR/src:H5_DIR/build/lib:$LD_LIBRARY_PATH

+    and on MacOS:

+        > export DYLD_LIBRARY_PATH=VOL_DIR/src:H5_DIR/build/lib:$DYLD_LIBRARY_PATH

 4, Using the Asynchronous I/O VOL connector with application code (Implicit mode with environmental variable)

     The implicit mode allows an application to enable asynchronous I/O VOL connector through setting the following environemental variables and without any application code modification.
-By default, the dataset writes creates a copy of the data buffer, which is automatically freed after the asynchronous write, and all read operations are blocking to ensure the read data is correct.
+By default, the HDF5 metadata operations are executed asynchronously, and the dataset operations are executed synchronously unless a cache VOL connector is used.

         > export HDF5_VOL_CONNECTOR="async under_vol=0;under_info={}"
         > export HDF5_PLUGIN_PATH="VOL_DIR"